cubanmakers/OpenLung/mechanical-concepts/README.md

 - **Mechanical Concept (MC):** is a complete mechanical hardware product capable of delivering all the mandatory requirements for the functioning of the BMV depression.
 An MC can have differing depression mechanisms, design philosophies, manufacturing techniques. *(i.e. A lead screw actuation with a flat stock manufacturing method for BVM containment method would be called a "Mechanical Concept".);*
 - **Depression Mechanism (DM):** refers to the force transfer method employed to compress or depress the BVM *(i.e. Geared, Cam, or Lead Screw actuators are types of "Depression Mechanisms");*
-- **Manufacturing Technique**: refers to the anticipated method (or methods) that can be used to manufacture an MC *(i.e. 3D printing, CNC, Laser Cut, Metal stamping, etc. are types of "Manufacturing Techniques");*
+- **Manufacturing Technique (MT)**: refers to the anticipated method (or methods) that can be used to manufacture an MC *(i.e. 3D printing, CNC, Laser Cut, Metal stamping, etc. are types of "Manufacturing Techniques");*
-- **User**: the medical figure responsible for setting and monitoring the ventilation of a patient
+- **User**: the medical figure responsible for setting and monitoring the ventilation of a patient.

 ## Overview